cschneid/sinatra-book/book/Deployment.markdown

 First thing you will need to do is get nginx installed on your system.
 This should be handled by your operating systems package manager.

+For more information on installing nginx, check [the official docs](http://wiki.nginx.org/Install).

 Once you have nginx installed, you can install unicorn with rubygems:

     gem install unicorn